isomerpages/imda-pixel/_documentation/Code Template.md

 * Edit the person, designation, company and description

 Code Notes:
 * The image is housed in a table in a table.
-This is because the image cannot be formatted somehow
-* Images are flushed to the top (default)
+This is a hacky way of making it centralised with paddings on the left and right
+* The image is cropped into a circle by `border-radius:50%;`
+* The border around the circle is added by `border:8px solid white;`
+* Font size: Person (1em) > Designation / Company (0.9em) > Description (0.8em)
-* `width:25%` is the size of the column for the logos.
-The text takes up 75% of the space
+* `width:33%` is the size of the column for the logos.

 # Incubatees
 #### Community > Incubatees